sebastjan-hribar/rokku/README.md

 **The command must be run in the project root folder.**

-Once the file is generated the authorized roles variables in the initialize block for required actions need to be uncommented and supplied with specific roles.
+Once the file is generated, the authorized roles variables in the initialize block for required actions need to be uncommented and supplied with specific roles.

 Then we can check if a user is authorized: